mgrojo/alr2appimage/README.md

 # Status
-The tool considered complete, although it could be developed further.
+The tool is considered complete, although it could be developed further.

 The following feature could be implemented in the future, if deemed useful for the users: